 Here are the steps involved in the process of buying a home through Good Neighbor Next Door:

-Good Neighbor Next Door requires that you sign two mortgages: One is the mortgage from your lender financing the portion of the home you’re paying for (half-off list price); the other is a “silent” second mortgage that covers the discount, which has no interest and requires no payments or mortgage insurance on your part.
+Good Neighbor Next Door requires that you actually take out two mortgages: One is the mortgage from your lender financing the portion of the home you’re paying for (half-off list price); the other is a “silent” second mortgage that covers the discount, which has no interest and requires no payments or mortgage insurance on your part.

 Once a HUD-qualifying home is listed, you have just seven days to place a bid, so it’s essential to get preapproved for a mortgage beforehand.
-Your choice of financing is up to you, but you’ll need to obtain an FHA loan if you want to be eligible for the $100 down payment.
+Your choice of financing is up to you, but you’ll need to obtain an FHA loan from an FHA-approved lender if you want to be eligible for the $100 down payment.